A kingfisher A kingfisher

 The General Election 2024

-To help individuals and churches who want to raise issues around climate change and nature loss with their parliamentary candidates and with others during the run-up to July 4th, the Church of England Central Envirnoment Team have compiled a list of five key asks that people can use in a variety of ways.
-For example one or more ask could be raised with a candidate or party member on the doorstep, or as a basis for a question to ask at a hustings event or a letter to candidates, or as a starting point for comment on social media or in discussion with family and friends, or as a starting point for intercessions, or as a focus for a discussion at church.
+To help individuals and churches who wanted to raise issues around climate change and nature loss with their parliamentary candidates and with others during the run-up to July 4th, the Church of England Central Envirnoment Team compiled a list of five key asks to be used in a variety of ways.
+These were:

 Energy efficient and low carbon homes.
 Ensure all new build houses are built to net-zero standards and fund the retrofitting of all public sector housing to increase energy efficiency.
 This means that new homes should be highly energy efficient and run without using fossil fuels, and existing homes become easier and cheaper to keep warm and dry.
 More information here.